-In the local toolbar, make sure the first button displays Wiew: Advanced.
-If the button displays View: Simplified instead, then click it.
-NOTE For steps using the Simplified view, see the online Help.
+In the local toolbar, make sure the first button displays NOTE For steps using the Simplified view, see the Help system.

 - 3. In the upper-left corner of the Stylesheet Editor, click in the drop-down field and select

 Paragraph Styles